 IG 2.2.1 is the Bronto Park scene utilizing dinosaurs modeled after Elbo’s Bronto series as a tribute.
 These tiles with two dino’s and palm trees are used interchangeably with the palms, sunset, and volcano scene from IG2.2.
 Was mistakenly titled as IG3.1 in a few IG posts.

 Around 10 new murrine were introduced (and the former IG2.0 murrine retired) at a release party at in May 2016 at Boro Brothers in NY.
-The new series includes among other things, a Challenger shuttle tribute murrine, an earth (stringer-stack collaboration with my love and assistant Ashlee), a satellite (released later) several background effects, and the introduction of planets into the scenes.
+The new series includes among other things, a Challenger shuttle tribute murrine, an earth (stringer-stack collaboration with Ashlee, my girlfriend at the time ), a satellite (released later) several background effects, and the introduction of planets into the scenes.